moiztanvir/DataWarehouse-Project/README.md

 ## Project Structure
 The project consists of three main files:

-metro.sql: Creates the star schema in the database, including fact and dimension tables.
+- metro.sql: Creates the star schema in the database, including fact and dimension tables.

-MeshJoin.java: Implements the ETL pipeline using the MESHJOIN algorithm to load and enrich data.
+- MeshJoin.java: Implements the ETL pipeline using the MESHJOIN algorithm to load and enrich data.

-olap_queries.sql: Contains OLAP queries to analyze the loaded data.
+- olap_queries.sql: Contains OLAP queries to analyze the loaded data.

 ## Prerequisites
 ### Software Requirements:

-Java Development Kit (JDK) 8 or higher.
+- Java Development Kit (JDK) 8 or higher.

-Visual Studio Code, Eclipse IDE (or any Java IDE).
+- Visual Studio Code, Eclipse IDE (or any Java IDE).

-MySQL Server and Workbench.
+- MySQL Server and Workbench.

-MySQL JDBC Connector.
+- MySQL JDBC Connector (e.g mysql-connector-xxx.jar)
-Files Required:

-### CSV files for:
+### CSV Files Required:

-customers_data.csv (Customer information).
+- customers_data.csv (Customer information).

-products_data.csv (Product and supplier information). transactions.csv (Transaction records).
+- products_data.csv (Product and supplier information).

+- transactions.csv (Transaction records).

-Environment Configuration:
+### Environment Configuration:

 A MySQL database named metro_dw should be created.
 Ensure all required CSV files are placed in the project's root directory.

 ## Step-by-Step Guide

 ### Step 1: Setting up the Database

-Open MySQL Workbench or your preferred SQL client.
+- Open MySQL Workbench or your preferred SQL client.

-Execute the metro.sql script to create the star schema:
+- Execute the metro.sql script to create the star schema.

-This will create the FACT_TRANSACTIONS table and the dimension tables (CUSTOMERS, PRODUCTS, etc.).
+- This will create the FACT_TRANSACTIONS table and the dimension tables (CUSTOMERS, PRODUCTS, TRANSACTIONS).

-Ensure no tables with the same name exist, as the script will drop pre-existing tables.
+- Ensure no tables with the same name exist, as the script will drop pre-existing tables.

 ### Step 2: Importing the Project

-Open Visual Studio Code or Eclipse IDE.
+- Open Visual Studio Code or Eclipse IDE.

-Create a new Java project and name it MeshJoinProject.
+- Create a new Java project and name it MeshJoinProject.

-Add the provided MeshJoin.java file to the src folder of your project.
+- Add the provided MeshJoin.java file to the main folder of your project.

-Add the MySQL JDBC connector to your project:
+- Add the MySQL JDBC connector to your project

-Right-click the project > Build Path > Add External JARs.
-Select the downloaded JDBC connector JAR file.
+- Select the downloaded JDBC connector JAR file.

 ### Step 3: Running the MESHJOIN Algorithm

-Open the MeshJoin.java file in Eclipse.
+- Open the MeshJoin.java file in VS Code or Eclipse.

-Modify the database connection parameters:
+- Modify the database connection parameters

-Replace DB_URL with your MySQL server address (e.g., jdbc:mysql://localhost:3306/metro_dw).
+- Replace DB_URL with your MySQL server address (e.g., jdbc:mysql://localhost:3306/metro_dw).

-Leave the USER and PASS variables blank; these will be entered at runtime.
+- Leave the USER and PASS variables blank; these will be entered at runtime.

-Run the program:
+- Run the program using the following commands:

-Click Run or press Ctrl + F11.
+javac -cp .;mysql-connector-xxx.jar MeshJoin.java

+java -cp .;mysql-connector-xxx.jar MeshJoin

-Enter the MySQL username and password when prompted.
+- Enter the MySQL username and password when prompted.

-The program will:
-Load the CUSTOMERS, PRODUCTS, and TRANSACTIONS data from the respective CSV files into their tables.
+- The program will load the CUSTOMERS, PRODUCTS, and TRANSACTIONS data from the respective CSV files into their tables.

-Enrich transactional data using the MESHJOIN algorithm.
+- Enrich transactional data using the MESHJOIN algorithm.

-Populate the FACT_TRANSACTIONS table in the DW.
+- Populate the FACT_TRANSACTIONS table in the DW.

 ### Step 4: Running OLAP Queries